- MATH 237

 - Graph descriptions (Brouwer)

-- Sage graphs have a built-in database (up to 7 vertices), potentially extendible with this SQL file up to 8 vertices.
+- Sage graphs have a built-in database (up to 7 vertices), potentially extensible up to 8 vertices.

 - Some caveats using Mathematica's GraphData